quackduck/rem/README.md

-   -d/--directory         show path to the data dir -t/--set-dir <dir>     set the data dir and continue -q/--quiet             enable quiet mode --disable-copy         if files are on a different fs, don't rename by copy -h/--help              print this help message -v/--version           print Rem version
+   -d/--directory         show path to the data dir -t/--set-dir <dir>     set the data dir and continue -q/--quiet             enable quiet mode --disable-copy         if files are on a different fs, don't move by copying -h/--help              print this help message --version              print Rem version
+   --rm-mode              enable GNU rm compatibility mode
+                          run "rem --rm-mode --help" for more info --                     all arguments after this are considered files
 ```

 Rem stores its data at `$XDG_DATA_HOME/rem` or `.local/share/rem` by default.
 Alternatively, set the data directory using `$REM_TRASH` or with the `-d` option.